carlmontanari/scrapli/README.md

 `"^[a-z0-9.\-@()/:]{1,20}[#>$]\s*$"`

-*NOTE* all `comms_prompt_pattern` should use the start and end of line anchors as all regex searches in scrapli are multi-line (this is an important piece to making this all work!).
+*NOTE* all `comms_prompt_pattern` "should" use the start and end of line anchors as all regex searches in scrapli are multi-line (this is an important piece to making this all work!).
 While you don't *need* to use the line anchors its probably a really good idea!
 Also note that most devices seem to leave at least one white space after the final character of the prompt, so make sure to account for this!
 Last important note -- the core drivers all have reliable